PredictiveEcology/SpaDES-modules/README.md

 ```

-## Downloading modules
+## Downloading modules from this repository

-The easiest way to use modules from this repository is using the built-in functionality in the `SpaDES` package:
+Another way to use modules is to get them from this repository is using the built-in functionality in the `SpaDES` package:

     library(SpaDES)
     saveTo <- "~/SpaDES-modules" # change this to suit your needs
     downloadModule(name = "moduleName", path = saveTo)

-This will download and unzip the module files in the directory speficied by `saveTo`.
+This will download and unzip the module files in the directory specified by `saveTo`.

 ## Example download -- Game of Life